 Online Master's Degrees

 A master's degree can help you earn higher pay or ascend to more prestigious positions as an athletic trainer.
-Some institutions offer online masters degrees in athletic training, including Manchester College and Lenoir-Rhyne University, while others offer online master's degrees in related fields.
-For more general master's degree programs, Ohio University offers a program in athletic administration and the University of Central Missouri has an advanced degree in physical education and sports science.
+Some institutions offer online masters degrees in athletic training, including Manchester University and Lenoir-Rhyne University, while others offer online master's degrees in related fields.
+For more general master's degree programs, Ohio University offers a program in athletic administration.

 Athletic trainers work in a variety of settings, including high schools, colleges, sports medicine clinics, dance companies, the armed forces and with professional sports teams.
 Some high school athletic trainers also teach physical education or other topics.
 Trainers also work for private companies, helping employees with injuries.
 Career prospects for athletic trainers are good, with a 10 percent growth rate per year.